danielmiessler/Caparser/README.md

 # caparser

-A quick and dirty PCAP parser that helps you identify who your applications are sending sensitive data to without encryption.
+A quick and dirty PCAP parser created to assist network traffic analysis in IoT and Mobile security assessments, *caparse* shows you where your applications are sending cleartext sensitive data.